JSThreads/njs-notes/notes/4 - JWT Authorization fetching data from header.md

-# 4. JWT Authorization fetching data from header
+# 4. JWT fetching data from header

 This module is decrypting data from in header data.